jchitpin/thinkdeck/README.md

 I followed the order of operations described below, but feel free to assemble in the order you see fit.

-0. Use a soldering iron to insert the threaded inserts each hole in the top/bottom chassis.
+0. Use a soldering iron to insert the threaded inserts in each hole in the top/bottom chassis.
-1. Insert the Gameboy Advance SP hinges into the bottom chassis.
+1. Insert the Gameboy Advance SP hinges into the bottom chassis and connect the top/bottom chasses.
 2. Connect the USB C cable to the keyboard and lower that into the bottom chassis.
 3. Insert the battery into the top left chassis cutout with the cable facing down and Kapton tape in place.
 4. Insert both mini HDMI, microB and microB OTG cables into the Raspberry Pi.